golang/tools/gopls/doc/analyzers.md

 ## `gofix`: apply fixes based on go:fix comment directives

-The gofix analyzer inlines functions that are marked for inlining and forwards constants that are marked for forwarding.
+The gofix analyzer inlines functions and constants that are marked for inlining.

 Default: on.